Budibase/website/content/blog/data/data-sources.md

 * Update.
 * Delete.

-Each of these can be built on, for example by adding filtering rules, join statements, or other conditions to your query.
+Each of these can be built on, for example by adding filtering rules, join statements or other conditions to your query.

 However, not all data sources use the CRUD framework to define queries.
 REST and SQL each have their own terminology to refer to these basic queries.
 With that in mind, let’s take a look at the four basic actions you can perform on app data.